 - ½ cup sugar

-- 1 box (3.5 oz.) butterscotch pudding NOT instant
+- 1 box (3.5 oz.) cook and serve butterscotch pudding NOT instant

 Instructions

-Make Ahead Instructions (The Night Before it Bakes)
+Make Ahead Instructions (The Night Before it Bakes):

-- Grease a one piece bundt pan.
+- Grease a one part Bundt pan.

 - Place the entire package of frozen rolls into the pan.

 - Melt butter; then pour evenly over the frozen rolls.
+Use a pastry brush to make sure all rolls are covered with the butter.

 - Mix cinnamon and sugar together; then sprinkle evenly over the buttered rolls.